masneyb/weather-station/README.md

 [6V 9W solar panel](https://www.adafruit.com/products/2747).
 The 3.7V is
 converted to 5V using a [PowerBoost 1000](https://www.adafruit.com/products/2465).
-The solar panel is attached to the top of the project box using several large pieces of velcrow.
+The solar panel is attached to the top of the project box using several large pieces of Velcro.
 More information about the solar setup can be found on [Adafruit's Website](https://learn.adafruit.com/usb-dc-and-solar-lipoly-charger/overview).
 Be sure to connect the PowerBoost 1000 to the battery charge output pins; not to the load terminal.
 This is because the solar panel can put out 6V however the